 Tourism

 Amend and also update the reference in TM043 from “EC793” to “EC781”, so that it reads:

 “Some areas have many second homes/holiday flats, which are only occupied for a few weeks a year.
 This produces very limited benefit to the local economy.
 It is detrimental to the local communities, pushing house prices higher and pricing local people out of the market.
 The policy of applying a Land Value Tax shall have no reduction or exemption for properties which are left vacant.
-It will deter the ownership econd 'holiday' homes and encourage greater use of underused buildings (See 781).”.
+It will deter the ownership of second 'holiday' homes and encourage greater use of underused buildings (See EC781).”.

 Transport